EE offers two types of Pay Monthly plan: EE Max and EE Essential. Find out how the two tariff types compare.

 |Up to 60Mbps

-One of the main differences between 4GEE Max and other types of plan is the maximum download speed you’re able to obtain when using EE’s 4G network.
+One of the main differences between EE Max and EE Essential is the maximum download speed you’re able to obtain when on EE’s 4G network.

-The fastest download speeds are reserved for customers on 4GEE Max.
-As long as you live in London and have a compatible smartphone supporting Category 6 LTE or higher, you’ll be able to access to EE’s 4G+ service (also known as 4.5G or LTE-Advanced).
-You’ll get download speeds of up to 90Mbps on the tariff (this is 24 times faster than a standard 3G connection).
+The fastest download speeds are reserved for customers on an EE Max tariff.
+As long as you have a compatible smartphone supporting Category 6 LTE or higher, and providing you live in an area with the relevant coverage, you’ll be able to access to EE’s 4G+ service (also known as 4.5G or LTE-Advanced).
+On 4G+, you’ll get download speeds of up to 90Mbps (this is 3 times faster compared to a normal 4G connection and 24 times faster than a standard 3G connection).
 You can check on EE’s website to see whether you’re living in a 4G+ coverage area.

-Customers on 4GEE and 4GEE Essential will have access to double-speed 4G.
+Customers on EE Essential will have access to double-speed 4G.
 This gives download speeds of up to 60Mbps (about 16 times faster than a standard 3G connection).
-In the past, EE restricted customers of 4GEE Essential plans to a download speed of up to 20Mbps.
-As of 2017, this restriction is no longer in place for new customers joining 4GEE Essential.

-In our opinion, the difference in speed when choosing 4GEE Extra will make only a very small difference (perhaps negligible) to your experience on the network.
-As a benchmark, you’d only need about 4Mbps to stream high-definition video from the internet.
-For large downloads, the difference may be slightly more noticeable but is still likely to be measured in a number of seconds.
+In our opinion, the difference in download speed between EE Max and EE Essential will only make a very small difference to your experience on the network.
+As a benchmark, you only need about 4Mbps to stream high-definition video from the internet.
+For large downloads, the difference in download speed may be slightly more noticeable but is still likely to be measured in a number of seconds.
 For more information, see our review of 4G+ and double-speed 4G.
 You may also find it interesting to read our guide on mobile download speeds.

-As of May 2017, all 4GEE plans include roaming at no extra charge when you travel to an EU destination.
-You’ll be able to use your inclusive minutes, texts and internet as if you were in the UK (with a fair usage policy of 15GB/month if your data plan contains more than 15GB of data).
+Since May 2017, all EE plans have included European roaming at no extra charge.
+When travelling inside the EU, you’ll be able to use your inclusive minutes, texts and internet as if you were in the UK.
+A fair usage policy of 15GB/month applies if your data plan contains more than 15GB of data.